HathorNetwork/rfcs/text/0025-p2p-sync-v2.md

 ![fig-phase1-tx-example](./0025-images/fig-phase1-tx-example.svg "Phase 1 Tx Download Example")

-## Phase 2: From the last checkpoint to the bestblock
+## Phase 2: From the Last Checkpoint to the Best Block

 The second phase syncs from the last checkpoint to the latest bestblock (and their transactions).
 The difference between Phase 2 and Phase 1 is that we do not know any checkpoints after the last one.
 So, we must download blocks from left (oldest) to right (newest), i.e., from the last checkpoint towards the bestblock.